Akshay-Madrikar/Akshay-Madrikar/README.md

 const about = {

-      - 🔭 I’m currently working on Nodejs, MongoDB, Expressjs, Reactjs, Redux
+      - 🔭 I’m currently working on Nodejs, Java, Ionic, Angular, Vuejs
-      - 🌱 I’m currently learning TypeScript, Microservices, PostgreSQL
+      - 🌱 I’m currently learning TypeScript, Microservices, PostgreSQL, Nextjs, Nestjs
       - 👯 I’m looking to collaborate on javascript projects
       - 🤔 I’m looking for help with UI/UX designs and architecture
       - 💬 Ask me about nothing :P
       - 📫 How to reach me: https://www.linkedin.com/in/akshaymadrikar
-      - ⚡ Fun fact: Though I'm a software developer, I'm alot into listening rap music and find me following that industry!
+      - ⚡ Fun fact: Though I'm a software developer, I'm alot into listening rap songs and find me following that industry!
 }

 <h3>}) (); </h3>